fluentscheduler/FluentScheduler/README.md

 ## Daylight Saving Time

-Unfortunately, not unlike many schedulers, there is no Daylight Saving Time support (yet).
+Unfortunately, not unlike many schedulers, there is no Daylight Saving Time support yet.

-If you are worried about your jobs not running or running twice due to that, the suggestion is to avoid troublesome time ranges or just `UseUtcTime()` on your registry.
+If you are worried about your jobs not running or running twice due to that, the suggestion is to avoid troublesome time ranges or just `UseUtcTime()` in your registry.

 ## Upgrading from version 3